xyproto/pymatic/README.md

 Description
 ===========

-A Python library for automating other applications by wrapping xte.
+Python library for automating other applications by wrapping xte.

 Requirements
 ============